‘Start mandating’: Officials eye options to combat sputtering rollout, vaccine hesitancy

 “While we get no credit for this from the Fake News Media, the people know — that’s why I got 75 million votes!”
 Mr. Trump said.

-Experts say red-state resistance shows overlap with rural resistance and general distrust of government, or the belief that the COVID-19 threat was overblown.
+Experts say red-state resistance shows overlap with rural resistance and general distrust of government or the belief that the COVID-19 threat was overblown.

-Arthur Caplan, director of the division of medical ethics at the New York University Grossman School of Medicine said the dynamic is “ridiculous” when you consider that luminaries up and down the conservative landscape — from Mr. Trump and his family to Fox News magnate Rupert Murdoch, Senate Majority Leader Mitch McConnell, Texas Gov. Greg Abbott and former New Jersey Gov. Chris Christie — have rolled up their sleeves.
+Arthur Caplan, director of the division of medical ethics at the New York University Grossman School of Medicine, said the dynamic is “ridiculous.”
+He noted that luminaries up and down the conservative landscape have rolled up their sleeves, including Mr. Trump and his family, Fox News magnate Rupert Murdoch, Senate Majority Leader Mitch McConnell, Texas Gov. Greg Abbott and former New Jersey Gov. Chris Christie.

 “They’re all vaccinated,” he said.

-Some holdouts say they’ve gotten the virus and don’t need the vaccine, due to natural immunity.
+Some holdouts say they have had the virus and don’t need the vaccine because of natural immunity.

-A Cleveland Clinic study from June showed previously infected persons might not benefit from vaccination, though dangerous variants of the virus are raising concerns about how durable infection-induced antibodies will be.
+A Cleveland Clinic study from June showed previously infected people might not benefit from vaccination, though dangerous variants of the virus are raising concerns about the durability of infection-induced antibodies.

 A study in Nature found antibodies in recovered COVID-19 patients were four times less potent against the delta variant, first detected in India, than the “alpha” variant that made headlines in Britain and swept the U.S.

-Previously infected persons benefited from getting one dose of a COVID-19 vaccine in the study, which was released Thursday, while persons who hadn’t been exposed to the virus received robust protection against delta from two doses of the Pfizer of AstraZeneca vaccines but little protection from a single dose.
+Previously infected people benefited from getting one dose of a COVID-19 vaccine in the study, released Thursday, while those who hadn’t been exposed to the virus received robust protection against delta from two doses of the Pfizer or AstraZeneca vaccines but little protection from a single dose.

-Mrs. Vaeth, who previously had COVID-19, said she doesn’t believe she needs the shot.
+Mrs. Vaeth, who had COVID-19, said she doesn’t believe she needs the shot.

 “If I had the antibodies, there’s no reason to get a double antibody with the vaccine,” she said.

-More broadly, she said she’s seen patients with medical issues after getting vaccinated, including shingles, heart conditions and blood clots.
+More broadly, she said she has seen patients with medical issues after vaccinations, including shingles, heart conditions and blood clots.

 “We’ve seen all of it that they say on the news but sugarcoat it,” she said.
 “I think that the side effects are far more severe than COVID.”